COMMONWEALTH of Pennsylvania, Appellee, v. William C. EDWARDS, Appellant.

 Today the Majority chooses to announce a per se rule requiring a finding of reversible error in every criminal jury trial where the court charges the jury that no adverse inference may be drawn from the decision of a defendant to remain silent, over the defendant‘s objection.
 In one fell swoop, the trial judges of this Commonwealth have been stripped of their obligation to protect the rights of an accused where the circumstances of the trial demand such protection.
 By this ruling the Majority elevates the thwarting of a decision of trial strategy to the level of a constitutional infraction.

-The rationale offered to support this decision by the Majority is that "[a] per se rule will avoid time consuming appeals arguing about harmless error and will clearly instruct trial judges as to how to proceed on this question."
+The rationale offered to support this decision by the Majority is that “[a] per se rule will avoid time consuming appeals arguing about harmless error and will clearly instruct trial judges as to how to proceed on this question.”
 (Majority opinion at p.
 261).
-I would respectfully remind my colleagues, however, that it is the nature of rules to beget exceptions, and *581 thus, appeals.
-For example, in this very case where this rule is being announced, the Majority refuses to apply it because the evidence of the defendant's guilt is so overwhelming that "we are convinced that giving the charge was harmless error beyond any reasonable doubt."
-(Majority slip opinion at p.
-261).
+I would respectfully remind my colleagues, however, that it is the nature of rules to beget exceptions, and

 The illogic of this reasoning is simply mindboggling.
-Also, the very fact that the Majority refuses to apply its newly created rule to the very case within which it was announced, points out the fallacy in the argument that this rule will eliminate time consuming appeals.[1]
+Also, the very fact that the Majority refuses to apply its newly created rule to the very case within which it was announced, points out the fallacy in the argument that this rule will eliminate time consuming appeals.1

 Additionally, I do not share the belief of the Majority that our trial judges are incapable of evaluating the circumstances in each specific case, and deciding when the no adverse inference charge needs to be given, including those situations where the defendant objects to the giving of the charge.
 This Court‘s decision in Commonwealth v.
 Lewis, 528 Pa.
 440, 598 A.2d 975 (1991), adequately set forth for our trial judges the parameters of the no adverse inference charge.
 In reaching the decision in Lewis regarding the absolute right of a defendant to have the jury instructed pursuant to the no adverse inference charge, we made the following observation as to the protection afforded under our state constitution:

-This Court has determined on numerous occasions that Article I, Section 9, in providing that a defendant "cannot be compelled to give evidence against himself . . .," protects the right of the defendant to stand mute protected by the presumption of innocence, without facing the oppressive *582 task of having to explain his or her silence.
+task of having to explain his or her silence.
 See Commonwealth v.
 Davis, 452 Pa.
 171, 305 A.2d 715 (1973); Commonwealth v.
 Brenizer, 467 Pa.
 347, 356 A.2d 784 (1976); see also, Commonwealth v.
 Miller, 205 Pa.Super.
 297, 208 A.2d 867 (1965).6

 Our state constitution zealously safeguards the right to stand mute protected by the presumption of innocence.
 However, what is at issue in this case, is not that constitutional guarantee, but rather, a decision of trial strategy to forgo that constitutional safeguard.
 I cannot support the conclusion of the Majority to elevate the frustration of a strategical decision to the level of a constitutional violation.

-However, even though I do not believe a constitutional violation occurs when the charge is given over a defendant's *583 objection, I do agree that the better practice is for the trial court to forgo the no adverse inference charge where the defendant specifically chooses to waive the protections embodied therein.
+However, even though I do not believe a constitutional violation occurs when the charge is given over a defendant‘s

 In Lewis, this Court, in dicta, acknowledged that in certain cases a defendant may choose to waive his right to have a no adverse inference instruction given:

-We are mindful that, for strategical reasons, a defendant and his or her counsel may determine that defendant's right to remain silent under Article 1, Section 9 is best served by requesting that a "no-adverse-inference" charge not be given to the jury, in order to avoid drawing attention to defendant's failure to testify.
-The "fundamental" right at stake here is the right not to be "compelled to give evidence against [oneself]" from which the "no-adverse-inference" rule derives.
-Thus, if defendant and his or her counsel determine that the fundamental right to remain silent is best served by not drawing attention to defendant's silence, the derivative right (i.e., the "no-adverse-inference" instruction), may be validly waived.
+Article 1, Section 9 is best served by requesting that a “no-adverse-inference” charge not be given to the jury, in order to avoid drawing attention to defendant‘s failure to testify.
+The “fundamental” right at stake here is the right not to be “compelled to give evidence against [oneself]” from which the “no-adverse-inference” rule derives.
+Thus, if defendant and his or her counsel determine that the fundamental right to remain silent is best served by not drawing attention to defendant‘s silence, the derivative right (i.e., the “no-adverse-inference” instruction), may be validly waived.
 In such cases, an explicit waiver by defendant is required.
+528 Pa. at 455 n.
+14, 598 A.2d at 983 n.
+14.

 I would emphasize that in the future, a decision to forgo the no adverse inference charge should be clearly and explicitly acknowledged by the defendant on the record.
 However, where a voluntary, knowing and intelligent waiver is made by the defendant on the record, the trial court‘s overriding the decision of the defendant to forgo the charge would be considered to be error, subject to a harmless error analysis.

 This Court has stated that an error may be harmless where the properly admitted evidence of guilt is so overwhelming and the prejudicial effect of the error is so insignificant by comparison that it is clear beyond a reasonable doubt that the error could not have contributed to the verdict.
-Under this approach, a reviewing court first determines whether the untainted evidence, considered independently of the tainted evidence, overwhelmingly establishes the defendant's guilt.
-If "`honest, fair minded jurors might very well have brought in not guilty verdicts,'" an error cannot be harmless on the basis of overwhelming evidence.
+Under this approach, a reviewing court first determines whether the untainted evidence, considered independently of the tainted evidence, overwhelmingly establishes the defendant‘s guilt.
+If “honest, fair minded jurors might very well have brought in not guilty verdicts,” an error cannot be harmless on the basis of overwhelming evidence.
 Once the court determines that the evidence of guilt is overwhelming, it then decides if the error was so insignificant by comparison that it could not have contributed to the verdict.

-"a conclusion that the properly admitted evidence is `so overwhelming' and the prejudicial effect of the . . . . error is `so insignificant' by comparison, that it is clear beyond a reasonable doubt that the error is harmless, is not to be arrived at lightly."
+We have cautioned that “a conclusion that the properly admitted evidence is ‘so overwhelming’ and the prejudicial effect of the .... error is ‘so insignificant’ by comparison, that it is clear beyond a reasonable doubt that the error is harmless, is not to be arrived at lightly.”

 Accordingly, we have been reluctant to find an error harmless on the basis of overwhelming evidence.
+Story, 476 Pa. at 412-413, 383 A.2d at 166 (footnote omitted; citations omitted).

 This analysis has been applied by our Court when reviewing the effect of a jury instruction upon the verdict.
-See e.g. Rivera v.
+See e.g., Rivera v.
 Philadelphia Theological Seminary, 510 Pa.
 1, 507 A.2d 1 (1986); Commonwealth v.
 Pierce, 345 Pa.Super.
-324, 335, 498 A.2d 423, 429, aff'd, 515 Pa.
-153, 527 A.2d 973 (1985).
+324, 335, 498 A.2d 423, 429 (1985), aff‘d, 515 Pa.
+153, 527 A.2d 973 (1987).
 In applying the harmless error analysis in a particular case, it is imperative that the burden of establishing that the error is harmless beyond a reasonable doubt rests upon the Commonwealth.
 Commonwealth v.
 Lewis 528 Pa.
-440, 598 A.2d 975 *585 (1991); Commonwealth v.
-Bricker, 525 Pa.
-362, 581 A.2d 147 (1990).
+440, 598 A.2d 975

 In fact, the Majority today applied this very standard to the case sub judice, and concluded that the giving of the charge was harmless beyond a reasonable doubt.
-For the reasons stated above, I concur in the decision to affirm the judgment of sentence; I emphatically dissent from the decision to adopt a per se rule of reversible error.[2]
+For the reasons stated above, I concur in the decision to affirm the judgment of sentence; I emphatically dissent from the decision to adopt a per se rule of reversible error.2

 FLAHERTY, J., joins in this concurring and dissenting opinion.